-21.1.9 Post-model adjustments and overlays
+23.1.10 Post-model adjustments and overlays

 The Group reviews the modelled impairment outcomes through a detailed governance process.
 In some instances, adjustments to the model are applied where it is felt the modelled outcome does not to represent the underlying credit risk appropriately.
-In the current economic environment, with continued uncertainty around the outcome of the Covid-19 pandemic, this has resulted in an additional adjustment and overlay assumption being applied to account for significant increases in credit risk.
+In the current economic environment, with continued political and economic uncertainty and cost of living pressures, the following additional adjustment and overlay assumptions applied to account for significant increases in credit risk are appropriate.

-The key post-model adjustment and overlay applied by management is detailed below:
+The key post-model adjustments and overlays applied by management are detailed below: